pf2223/Starter-Kit/PART1.md

     * load  - loads game file, asks user whether current game should be saved
     * quit  - quits the game, asks user for confirmation

+4. Define zombie behaviours and movements during turns
+    * zombie to move in one random direction (up, down, left or right) without any other zombies or alien existing in that space
+    * objects that were previously occupying spaces that zombie moved to are destroyed
+    * zombie does not move if there are no legal movements to be made (trapped by corners, zombies and/or alien)
+    * check whether alien is within range of attack of zombie and attack (or not attack) accordingly
+    * calculate and display health of alien after each successful attack

+5. Define alien behaviours and movements during turns
+    * _to be added_

-4. Display active turn of which character and game status message during turns
+6. Display active turn of which character and game status message during turns

-5. Load and save game function
+6. Load and save game function
     * save  - saves the game
     * load  - loads game file, asks user whether current game should be saved
     * quit  - quits the game, asks user for confirmation